RafaelCespedes1/Data-Analytics-Boot-Camp/Leaflet-Challenge/Leaflet-Step-2/readme.md

 A new tab opens up in my internet browser.
 I then change the url from http://0.0.0.0:8000/ to 127.0.0.1:8000/Leaflet-Step-1 in my computer.
 For the grader, maybe you do not need the Leaflet-Step-1 or you may not need to change the 0.0.0.0:8000
 I am using a Windows 10 Home 64 bit OS.
-The Test Subject ID defaults to 940, and the demographic info, bar chart, gauge and bubbles charts default to this subject data.
-See how everything changes by changing the test subject id in the dropdown menu.
-The bonus part about the gauge chart was incorporated into the main app.js, so no need for a bonus.js file.
-I am glad that I got everything to work fine.

 ## Background

 ![1-Logo](Images/1-Logo.png)